sonicle-webtop/docs/core.rst

   | The path to a home folder for WebTop.
 This will contain domains files, such as personal cloud folders, mailcards, cloud attachment, etc.

 * | ``public.url`` [ the-public-url ]
-  | This URL defines how WebTop is reachable from users.
+  | This URL defines how WebTop is reachable from internet.
 It will be used to build various URLs, such as public cloud file URLs.

-* | ``public.url`` [ the-public-url ]
+* | ``davserver.url`` [ the-public-davserver-url ]
-  | This URL defines how WebTop is reachable from users.
-It will be used to build various URLs, such as public cloud file URLs.
+  | This URL defines how WebTop DAV Server is reachable from internet.
+It will be used to build various URLs, such as public DAV URLs.

 .. _core-defaults-settings-section: